Member Handbook

 5. Monitoring all authorized services to ensure that they are provided as described in the ISP and that meet the beneficiary’s needs.

-6. Assisting the beneficiary with the coordination of benefits through Medicaid and other sources to include, if needed, linkage with the local Department of Social Services regarding the coordination of Medicaid deductibles.
+6. Assisting the beneficiary with the coordination of benefits through Medicaid and other sources to include, if needed, linkage with the local Department of Social Services regarding coordination of Medicaid deductibles.

 7. Responding to any complaints or concerns and reach resolution within 30 days of the complaint regarding NC Innovations services.